Restructuring and insolvency in Germany: overview

 Land charge (Grundschuld).
 This is a real property lien.
 The land charge holder does not become the owner of the property, but has a claim against the property owner for foreclosure (Zwangsvollstreckung).
 Foreclosure takes the form of a sale by public auction (Zwangsversteigerung) or judicial receivership (Zwangsverwaltung).
-The land charge holder will receive payment out of the sales proceeds.
+The land charge holder will receive payment out of the sales proceeds or out of judicial receivership.
 A security land charge (Sicherungsgrundschuld) is the most common form of security over immovable property.

 Mortgage (Hypothek).
 This is similar to a land charge, but it is less flexible.
 A mortgage is always accessory to the secured claim.

-A session with a notary.
-The parties' agreements must be recorded by a German notary.
+The parties' agreements must be recorded by a German notary public.

 Registration of the security in the Land Register (Grundbuch).